On the Impact of Control Signaling in RIS-Empowered Wireless Communications: RIS-Enabled Communication Paradigms

 \subsubsection{Performance Analysis}

 We now present the \gls{ce} procedure and analyze its performance in connection to the cardinality of the employed codebook $C\oce = |\mc{C}\oce|$.
-The method employed can be seen as a simplification of the method proposed in~\cite{Wang2020}.
-Let us start with the pilot sequence transmission and processing.
+The considered method employed is a simplified version proposed in~\cite{Wang2020}.
+Let us start with the pilot sequence transmission and its processing.
 We denote a single pilot sequence as $\bm{\psi} \in \mathbb{C}^{p}$, spanning $p$ symbols and having $\lVert \bm{\psi} \rVert^2 = p$.
 Every time a configuration from the codebook is loaded at the \gls{ris}, the \gls{ue} sends a replica of the sequence $\bm{\psi}$ towards the \gls{bs}.
-When configuration $c\in\mc{C}\oce $ is loaded, the following signal is received at the \gls{bs}:
+When the configuration $c\in\mc{C}\oce $ is loaded, the following signal is received at the \gls{bs}